Windjammer Classic

-The Windjammer Classic is an annual ice hockey tournament for college hockey teams, hosted by the University of Vermont and featuring one team from each of the other three NCAA Division I women's hockey conferences: College Hockey America (CHA), ECAC Hockey, and Western Collegiate Hockey Association (WCHA).
-The tournament is sponsored by The Windjammer and Upper Deck Pub in Burlington Vermont.
+The Windjammer Classic was an annual ice hockey tournament for college hockey teams, hosted by the University of Vermont and featuring one team from each of the other three NCAA Division I women's hockey conferences: College Hockey America (CHA), ECAC Hockey, and Western Collegiate Hockey Association (WCHA).
+The tournament was sponsored by The Windjammer and Upper Deck Pub in Burlington Vermont.
+The final edition took place in 2019, won by the Clarkson Golden Knights.

 Format

 The tournament lasts two rounds, with first-round opponents being rotated from year to year.
 The second round features the consolation game and the championship game.
 The lone exception was the inaugural tournament in 2015 which featured pre-determined games and determined a champion by record and goal differential.